 Independent users (B)

-- B1 users are called “Threshold users” or “Intermediate users”.
+B1 users are called “Threshold users” or “Intermediate users”.
 They have a clear understanding of the majority of the common topics, such as the ones related to personal interests and travel.

 Proficient users (C)

-- C2 users are defined as the “Mastery” or “Proficiency” ones.
+C2 users are defined as the “Mastery” or “Proficiency” ones.
 They have the highest proficiency, hence they do not encounter any problem while using the analyzed foreign language.

 Having said that, universities most of the time ask for a B2/C1 level.
 It is an acceptable level for both the applicant and the hosting universities, and it could be considered a sweet spot between full proficiency and inadequate ability to follow courses in a foreign language.
 Pro tip: if you are reading what I have written on this site without many problems, you should already be at a B2/C1 level for the English language.
 Hence, you only need to take a test to certify your level and start your next free mover semester abroad!

 The TOEFL, on the other hand, is a test developed by Educational Testing Service in the 1960s.
 They are very similar, with four parts making up the test: reading, listening, speaking, writing.
 Their difference resides in the homeland of the organizer and hence, in the preferred recognition among institutions: the IELTS is more recognized in the British English institutions, while the TOEFL is more American English-oriented.
-I took the TOEFL test 5 years ago and I got a full C1 score, and you certainly could as well.
+I took the TOEFL test several years ago and I got a full C1 score, and you certainly could as well.
 It’s not that difficult!

 German proficiency is mostly certified by four entities: Goethe Institut, Telc, TestDaF Institut, and DSH.
-They all offer CEFR-compliant certifications, which can be useful if you want to follow German-taught courses all over the globe (even though the Goethe Institut’s certification is the most recognized worldwide).
+They all offer CEFR-compliant certifications, that can be useful if you want to follow German-taught courses all over the globe (even though the Goethe Institut’s certification is the most recognized worldwide).

 Portuguese learners can assess their CEFR level with the CAPLE test, issued by the University of Lisbon and the Instituto Camões on behalf of the Portuguese Ministry of Foreign Affairs.